 Honey is my favorite sweetener for simple syrup.
 Honey’s fragrant, floral qualities go especially well with gin, tequila and vodka-based drinks.
 Straight from the bottle, honey doesn’t mix well with cold drinks, but turning it into simple syrup solves the problem.

 Tempted to use maple syrup?
 Great idea, but you can just drizzle it straight—no need to dilute it with water.
 Since it’s more concentrated, you may only need half as much maple syrup as simple syrup.
-I love to use maple syrup in whiskey drinks!
+I love to use maple syrup in whiskey drinks, like the Old Fashioned.

 Recipes Made with Simple Syrup